-Reading is Fun at Ivy Bank!
+Reading at Ivy Bank

-Ivy Bank promotes reading for pleasure at every opportunity.
-Every year we celebrate World Book Day with fancy dress and our 'Big Read.'
+Every year we celebrate World Book Day with fancy dress and themed actvities.
 The children run a Book Fair which raises hundreds of pounds for new books for our fantastic school library.
 We also invite authors in to school to show children just how exciting reading and writing can be.
-These have included Andy Cope, author of the 'Spy Dog' and 'Spy Pup' series of books, Rachael Lindsay, author of Warrior Troll, and Jason Beresford, author of 'Frozen Fish Fingers'.
+These have included Andy Cope, author of the 'Spy Dog' and 'Spy Pup' series of books, Rachael Lindsay, author of Warrior Troll, Jason Beresford, author of 'Frozen Fish Fingers' and most recently Duncan Beadie, illustrator of 'The Bear Who Stared' and 'The Lumberjack's Beard'.
 Such visits inspire and support the children in the writing process as well as encouraging them to read more.